Events

 This conference celebrates the past, present, and future of Indigenous storytelling and content creation.
 We honor the trailblazers who have paved the way for us, celebrate the achievements of today, and look forward to the future of Indigenous storytelling and media.
 Join us on this exciting journey of discovery, creativity, and collaboration.

-Join us in March 2024 for the World Indigenous Television Broadcasters Network conference in Auckland, Aotearoa New Zealand.
+Join us for Hawaikirangi 2024 World Indigenous Television Broadcasters Network conference in Auckland, Aotearoa New Zealand.
+Limited tickets are available.
+For all media requests to cover this event, please contact communications@whakaatamaori.co.nz.

 From The Heart Of The Nation